 - Visa requirements: No visa is required from the UK or USA

-- Local laws: There are penalties for all drug offences.
+- Local laws: There are penalties for all drug offenses.
 In Jamaica, certain same-sex sexual activity is illegal.

 - Getting around: Taxis or car hire (drive on the left)